Sila

 Judging Others

-One of the key aims of practicing Sila is to let go of judgment and accept people as they are.
+One of the key aims of practicing Sila is to abandon judgment and accept people as they are.
 It’s essential to recognize that when we judge others, we are actually observing our own Five Aggregates in action.
 In other words, our negative emotions, thoughts, or actions toward others are reflections of the preconceived notions stored in our memory, filtered through the lens of the Five Aggregates.

 When you notice feelings like greed, anger, or aversion toward someone, what you’re truly witnessing is your own mind projecting those tendencies through the Five Aggregates.